Amicus: Filed April 2, 2021

-On August 14, 2019, the first day terminally ill patients who qualified under the Act would have been able to obtain a prescription, a Mercer County Judge issued a temporary restraining order, blocking patients from accessing medical aid in dying.
-This order was overturned by the New Jersey Appellate Court in a decision issued on August 27, 2019, which held that the lower court “abused its discretion” when it suspended the law.
+As a result, on the first day terminally ill patients who qualified under the act would have been able to obtain a prescription, a judge issued a temporary restraining order blocking patients from accessing medical aid in dying in New Jersey.
+This order was overturned in a decision issued shortly after, which held that the lower court “abused its discretion” when it suspended the law.